mazerunner1001/ITW-2_group.57_roll.22075088/README.md

 ## Usage

-Register an Account: Sign up and create your account to access all the features.
+**Register an Account:** Sign up and create your account to access all the features.

-Explore Topics: Browse the list of topics on the left to find discussions that interest you.
+**Explore Topics:** Browse the list of topics on the left to find discussions that interest you.

+**Search Functionality:** Search the chat rooms through the search bar at the top by typing the name or topic associated with the room

-Join or Create a Chatroom: Join existing Discourse rooms or create your chatroom to start or join debates.
+**Join or Create a Chatroom:** Join existing Discourse rooms or create your chatroom to start or join debates.

-Engage in Discussions: Use the chatboxes in the center to participate in discussions and express your opinions.
+**Engage in Discussions:** Use the chatboxes in the center to participate in discussions and express your opinions.

-Stay Updated: The recent activities box will display the latest messages in the chatboxes.
+**Stay Updated:** The recent activities box will display the latest messages in the chatboxes.

-Manage Your Profile: Click on your profile settings to update your information, avatar, and password.
+**Manage Your Profile:** Click on your profile settings to update your information, avatar, and password.

+**Explore other Users:** profile pages shows the information about the users

-Logout: Use the "Logout" button to securely end your session.
+**Logout:** Use the "Logout" button to securely end your session.